-I am Jiannan Zhang (张剑南), a scientific researcher and currently work as an Associate Professor in the College of Life Sciences at Sichuan University.
-I conduct my research as a member of Professor Yajun Wang's lab.
+I am Jiannan Zhang (张剑南), an Associate Professor in the College of Life Sciences at Sichuan University, conducting my research as a member of Professor Yajun Wang's laboratory.

 My research interests are centered around Avian Physiology, Endocrinology and Metabolism, with a focus on understanding the mechanisms that regulate growth, development, and reproduction in chickens.
 I am particularly interested in exploring the role of hormones in modulating these processes and have conducted studies on the hormonal regulation of feed intake, nutrient utilization, and energy metabolism.